ilyza12/SwiftSite-Solution/README.md

 ## Credits

-This project was a group work.
+This project is a group work.

 Members involved:
 1. Shereen Ilyza (me)